RamLanka05/RamLanka05/README.md

-## Hi there 👋
+## Hi there!
+I'm Sathvik👋
-### I am Sathvik Ram Lanka, a Computer Science and Statistics student at the University of Illinois at Urbana-Champaign.
+I am a third year student at the **University of Illinois at Urbana-Champaign** pursuing a **B.S. in Computer Science and Statistics and minoring in Mathematics**.

 I've built full-stack applications, worked with Virtual Reality, and various other systems.

+---

 ## Languages & Tools I use:
 #### React, Node.js, ExpressJS, Flask, Pandas, NumPy, SciPy, MySQL, MongoDB

+---
+### My Interests and Focus Areas:
+---

 <!--
 **RamLanka05/RamLanka05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.